-Which is the best laptop that you can get for yourself?
-There are just so many of them.
+Choosing the best laptop for your needs can be hectic, and number of options available can be intimidating.
+How about a guide to the best laptops for 2021?
 Picking the best from the available options is never a simple task.
 There is the sleek business notebook, a powerful gaming laptop, an affordable college laptop, and the lovable Chromebook.
 We know the sheer number of available options can be overwhelming, but with this list, we’ll try to narrow down to the absolute best in every category.

-In this handy-guide, we provide insights into your prospective systems to help you make the decision before you commit those dollars.
+In this Best Laptops 2021 guide, we provide insights into your prospective systems to help you make the decision before you commit those dollars.
 We provide advice on choosing the best screen size, choosing between SSD and HDD, the latest hardware and components (whether they are worth the price or not), and insider advice on where to score the best prices on laptops.
 Overall, we provide some essential tips to finding the right system for your needs.

 Over the course of the year, we review over 130 laptops covering every niche and price points.
 Whether you’re in the market for a productivity workhorse, a renegade gaming system, or a reeling multimedia device to sit back and enjoy a movie, in this short list you’ll certainly find a match.